 The Haitian economy advanced 1.5 percent year-on-year in 2018, faster than a 1.2 percent growth in 2017 which was greatly impacted by natural disasters as well as political turbulence.
 In 2018, overall growth was seen across sectors: agriculture (1.0% vs 0.8% in 2017); construction (2.1% vs 0.9%); manufacturing (1.2% vs 1.0%); transportations and communications (1.0%, the same pace of 2017) and trade, restaurants & hotels (0.9% vs 1.1%).

 GDP Annual Growth Rate in Haiti averaged 1.40 percent from 1997 until 2018, reaching an all time high of 5.50 percent in 2011 and a record low of -5.50 percent in 2010.
 This page provides - Haiti GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Haiti GDP Annual Growth Rate - values, historical data and charts - was last updated on July of 2020.

-GDP Annual Growth Rate in Haiti is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Haiti GDP Annual Growth Rate is projected to trend around 2.70 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Haiti is expected to reach -5.00 percent by the end of 2020, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Haiti GDP Annual Growth Rate is projected to trend around 1.80 percent in 2021 and 1.60 percent in 2022, according to our econometric models.